Jiaxin-Pei/certainty-estimator/README.md

 ## Install

 ### Use pip
-If `pip` is installed, question-intimacy could be installed directly from it:
+If `pip` is installed, certainty-estimator could be installed directly from it:

     pip3 install certainty-estimator